Contact

 *If you choose to pay by check and it is returned, you will be assessed a $35.00 fee on top of the standard $75.00 fee.

-• 2024 Supplemental Information Form and Payment system (for Fall 2025 entry) will be available in mid May 2024.
+• 2024 Supplemental Information Form and Payment system (for Fall 2025 entry) CLICK HERE (To complete the Form/Payment, your application must be submitted to Penn Vet through VMCAS)

 For International Applicants